aplai168/database-structures/README.md

 ## Advanced

+Our advanced content is intended to throw you in over your head, requiring you to solve problems with very little support or oversight, much like you would as a mid or senior level engineer.

 -  **Use the [Chrome profiling tools] to compare the performance of each instantiation pattern.**
     -  Create a new HTML page with your data structures and an additional profiling script.
 It should instantiate and use a large number of stacks and queues
     -  Reload the page with the CPU profiler running to investigate the runtime of your functions